 The Border Collie is an extremely easy-to-train breed.
 He is extremely intelligent and has a strong desire to please his pet parent.

-- Allergies: There are three types of allergies common to the Border Collie; food allergies, contact allergies and inhalant allergies.
+Allergies – There are three types of allergies common to the Border Collie; food allergies, contact allergies and inhalant allergies.
 All are possible in this breed.
-Treatment varies based upon the allergy.
+Treatment varies based on the allergy.